-Ardelyx, Inc., or "the Company," is a specialized biopharmaceutical company focused on developing first-in-class medicines to improve treatment choices for people with cardiorenal diseases.
-Tenapanor, a first-in-class inhibitor of NHE3, is being evaluated in a second Phase 3 clinical trial for the treatment of hyperphosphatemia in patients with end-stage renal disease, or ESRD, who are on dialysis and in an additional Phase 3 clinical trial as an adjunctive therapy with phosphate binders for hyperphosphatemia in ESRD patients who are on dialysis and inadequately controlled by phosphate binders.
-The Company is also advancing a small molecule potassium secretagogue program, RDX013, for the potential treatment of people with ritable bowel syndrome with constipation, or IBS-C, was accepted for substantive review by the United States Food and Drug Administration, or FDA.
+Ardelyx, Inc. (the "Company," "we," "us" or "our") is a specialized biopharmaceutical company focused on developing first-in-class medicines to improve treatment choices for people with cardiorenal diseases.
+Tenapanor, a first-in-class inhibitor of NHE3, is being evaluated in a Phase 3 clinical program, including, the PHREEDOM trial, a second Phase 3 clinical trial evaluating tenapanor as a monotherapy treatment for hyperphosphatemia in patients with end-stage renal disease, or ESRD, who are on dialysis, and in the AMPLIFY trial, a Phase 3 clinical trial evaluating tenapanor's efficacy in combination with phosphate binders.
+The Company is also advancing a small molecule potassium secretagogue program, RDX013, for the potential treatment of hyperkalemia.
+In November 2018, the Company's New Drug Application, or NDA, for tenapanor for the treatment of people with irritable bowel syndrome with constipation, or IBS-C, was accepted for substantive review by the United States Food and Drug Administration, or FDA.